Do you replay scenarios in your head, beating yourself up for things you said or did in the past?

 Get out of survival mode and into the life you actually want.

-You might find yourself:
+You might notice yourself:

 • Obsessing over things you can’t control

-• Avoiding decisions or actions that matter
+• Avoiding important decisions out of fear or overwhelm

 woman-laying-in-bed-wondering-what-is-ocd